- Behavioral economist Richard Thaler has won the Nobel Prize

 Richard Thaler’s Nobel prize-winning work (A quick explainer):

-- People tend to overvalue what they already have, creating something that economists have termed the “endowment effect”.
+People tend to overvalue what they already have.
+This creates something that economists have termed the “endowment effect”.
 In one famous experiment that Thaler conducted, he randomly gave one group of students coffee mugs, worth around $3.
 He set up a marketplace to enable the owners to sell their mugs to another group of students without mugs.
 The mug owners tended to value their much more than those who did not own mugs, and would only part with them for more than twice the original price.

 ‘Irrational’ plans for $1 million Nobel prize